nandhamkumar/aspire-nandha/README.md

 # Aspire - Nandha Assignment

   As a part of the interview assignemnt, have implemented Debit Card Screen and Set weekly spending limit screen.
   This project has been built with React Native - Expo Framework.
-Has been carefully developed to
+Has been developed to

   1. Run on all 3 platforms (IOS / Android /Web)
   2. Work with any device size.
   3. Adapt to the device theme Dark/Light
   4. Reuse components & styles as much as possible

-  Used Redux & Typescript as per the requirement
+  Used Redux & Typescript as per the requirement.
+Also implemented basic snapshot unit testing

   ## Debit Card Screen
   Implemented the desgin provided with the below functionalities:
-  1. Hiding and showing card details - First 12 digits of the card number and all 3 digits of CVV will be maked when the user selects hide
+  1. Hiding and showing card details - First 12 digits of the card number and all 3 digits of CVV will be masked when the user selects hide
   2. Freeze / Unfreeeze card - The card color changes to grey when frozen
+  3. Set Limit switch is disabled if card is frozen
   4. Set weekly spending limit - When enabled, the user will be navigated to Set weekly spending limit screen.
 Will not be navigated when disabling
   5. Spend indicator will be visible only if weekly spending limit is enabled
   6. The slanting progress on the spend indicator as per the design (Without using external packages or images)